nkashyap14/Zettelkasen/Zettelkasten/Data Flow via Asynchronous Message Passing.md

 # Data Flow via Asynchronous Message Passing

-- Asynchronous message passage systems are similar to [[RPC]] in that a clien'ts request is delivered to another process with low latency
+- Asynchronous message passage systems are similar to [[RPC]] in that a clients request is delivered to another process with low latency
 - Goes through an intermediary called a [[Message Queues|message broker]]
-	- also refered to as message queue or message oriented middleware
+	- also referred to as message queue or message oriented middleware
 	- Allows us to decouple the sender form the recipient
 - Difference from RPC is that the message passing communication is one way, usually a reply isn't sent to the sender
 - General flow: